telerik/winforms-docs/dock/architecture-and-features/dockingguidestemplate.md

 As you can see in the code snippet, we are setting the __DockingHintBackColor__ and __DockingHintBorderColor__ properties which determine the colors of the docking hint area:

-The result is shown on the figure below
+The result is shown on the figure below:

 ![dock-architecture-and-features-docking-guides-template 015](images/dock-architecture-and-features-docking-guides-template015.png)